Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Uncovering the Structure of Disorder

 \subsection{Physical Interpretation of Disorder Modes}

-We can understand the physical nature of these dominant modes by inspecting their composition, i.e. the elements of the eigenvectors, which are shown in Figure~\ref{fig:pca}(b).
-Each component represents a specific, correlated way in which the DQD potential is deformed by the charge disorder, as illustrated schematically in Figure~\ref{fig:pca}~(c).
+We can understand the physical nature of these dominant modes by inspecting their composition, i.e. the elements of the eigenvectors, which are shown in Fig.~\ref{fig:pca}~(b).
+Each component represents a specific, correlated way in which the DQD potential is deformed by the charge disorder, as illustrated schematically in Fig.~\ref{fig:pca}~(c).

-The first and most relevant mode is composed of a strong anti-correlation between $d$ and $t_c$, and positive contributions from $L_x$ and $F_z$.
+To be precise, in the first mode the disorder-induced increase of $d$ is correlated with decrease of $2t_c$, decrease of confinement length $x$ direction for both dots, and increase in the $F_z$ electric field for both dots.
 This represents a symmetric squeezing or stretching of the DQD potential.
-An excess of negative charge located between the dots, for example, would weaken the confinement, pushing the dots apart (increasing $d$ and $L_x$), which leads to a decrease in $t_c$.
+An excess of negative charge located between the dots pushes the dots apart, leading to a decrease of $2t_c$.

-The second mode is dominated by the energy detuning $\epsilon$ and the differential electric field $\Delta F_z$.
+The second mode is dominated by the fluctuations of energy detuning $\epsilon$ and the differential electric field $\Delta F_z$.
 This corresponds to an asymmetric tilting of the double-well potential, which directly affects the detuning.
 This mode is primarily caused by excess charges located closer to one dot than the other.

 The third significant mode is almost entirely composed of the average vertical field $F_z$.
 This represents a common-mode shift in the potential of both dots relative to the central barrier.
-This is distinct from PC$_1$ as it has a weaker effect on the lateral confinement and primarily reflects a change in the average vertical electric field, which is important for valley splitting.
+It is distinct from PC$_1$, as it has a weaker effect on the lateral confinement, and primarily reflects a change in the average vertical electric field, which is important for valley splitting \cite{Friesen_PRB07,Saraiva_PRB09}.